adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 ### Test run!
 To run and test our application, open a shell inside the application directory.
-- First use **pip** to install the requirements via `pip install requirements.txt`.
+- Use **pip** to install the requirements via `pip install requirements.txt`.
 - Copy your models and frontend files into the respective folders.
 - Run `python app.py` and open `http://localhost:5000` in your favourite browser.

 Enjoy the result, but don't get too comfortable.
-It's time for shipping out!
+It's time for shipping!

 # Get ready for shipping: Docker-/Compose
-Now that we've covered
+Now that our application is prepared to handle waves of requests it's time to move it to a server.
-This tutorial makes use of a Server running CentOs 7.5 but you can use any UNIX distribution you prefer.
+The example server is running [CentOs 7.5](https://centos.org) but you can use any UNIX distribution you prefer.

 ## Dockerize the application
-We use Docker to guarantee equal execution conditions on all systems.
+We use [Docker](https://docker.com) to make transport and deployment of the application easier:
+By defining a set of rules we create an image of a virtual machine that contains our data and runs in it's own capsuled environment.
+"Dockerizing" applications allows us to focus on building ideal execution environments.
+Thereby we need not prepare seperate deployment scripts for Windows, MacOS or the countless UNIX versions out there.

+Let's look at the set of rules to create our Docker image.
+This is called a Dockerfile:

 ```Dockerfile
 FROM python:3